yelinaung/hugo-blog/content/posts/things-i-read-6th-nov-2021.md

     - The leader waits until a majority of them have written the entry.
     - Then the leader commits the state and confirms that to the followers.

-There are a lot of more details than this so probably will go back to the link above from time to time.
+There are a lot more details than this so probably will go back to the link above from time to time.
 And maybe I will have to try implementing it.